Koby Altman

 Koby Altman (born September 16, 1982) is an American basketball executive who currently serves as the President of Basketball Operations of the Cleveland Cavaliers of the National Basketball Association (NBA).

 Early life

-Born to an African American father and a Jewish mother, Altman was raised in Brooklyn, New York.
+Born to a Jewish mother and an African American father (who was not in his life), Altman was raised in Brooklyn, New York.
 He received his bachelor's degree at Middlebury College as a Posse Foundation Scholar, where he was a three-year starter at point guard for the basketball team.
 After graduation, Altman went into real estate investment sales for three years.
 He then went to the University of Massachusetts Amherst (UMass), earning a master's degree in sports management.
 During that time, Altman was an assistant coach at nearby Amherst College.
 After graduating from UMass, he continued in college coaching for several years, first as a graduate assistant at Southern Illinois in 2009–10 and then as a full-time assistant at Columbia.